Understanding Gross Rent Multiplier As An Investment Tool

 The gross rent multiplier (GRM) is a screening metric used by investors to compare rental property opportunities in a given market.
 The GRM functions as the ratio of the property’s market value over its annual gross rental income.

-Note: GRM is not equivalent to the length of time it takes for the investment to pay off because it doesn’t include the full net operating income.
-GRM does not represent the only calculation you should use to measure a profitable investment.
+Keep in mind that GRM isn’t equivalent to the length of time it takes for the investment to pay off because it doesn’t include the full net operating income (NOI).
+Additionally, GRM isn’t the only calculation you should use to measure a profitable investment.

 See What You Qualify For